 Banking or borrowing provisions can help address market fluctuations through time due to developments such as economic fluctuations, abnormal weather, or technological developments.
 “Banking” provisions allow entities to hold surplus allowances from previous trading periods, when mitigation may have been easier, and to surrender them in future compliance periods, when it may be more expensive.
 Alternatively, if future mitigation costs are lower, for example through new technology, entities may “borrow” allowances to surrender in the present, which are then deducted from their future budgets.
 In both cases, it is important that emissions remain under the cap across various trading periods.

 The location and sector where GHGs are emitted are irrelevant for climate change on the global level.
 The costs of mitigation actions, however, may be lower in regions or sectors not covered by the cap.
 Therefore, offering covered entities the opportunity to contribute to emission reduction projects outside the sectoral or geographic scope of an ETS may reduce compliance costs without compromising environmental integrity.
-Existing international mechanisms that some ETS-jurisdictions have decided to recognize as offset credit providers (to various extents) are Joint Implementation (JI) and the Clean Development Mechanism (CDM) established under the Kyoto Protocol.
+An example of an international mechanism that some ETS jurisdictions have decided to recognize as an offset credit (subject to quantitative and qualitative limits) is the Clean Development Mechanism (CDM) established under the Kyoto Protocol.
 Other systems have developed their own offset options focusing on domestic mitigation.
-Important criteria for offsets are their additionality, permanence, and leakage: offsetting must demonstrate actual emission reductions compared to what would have otherwise happened, ensure emissions are not simply released at a later date, or are displaced elsewhere.
+Important criteria for offsets are their additionality, permanence, and leakage: offsetting must demonstrate actual emission reductions compared to what would have otherwise happened, and ensure emissions are not simply released at a later date, or displaced elsewhere.